ConcatenateLine/concert-chaos/README.md

 ## Overview

-This document provides an overview and detailed instructions for the game platform focused on transporting packages across road sections.
+Game platform focused on transporting packages across road sections.
 The primary objective is to maximize the score by efficiently managing package transportation without blocking road sections.

 ## Game Objective